dchristie75/CENG319/README.md

 - Public int getGravity() - used to align the popup window to its anchor view

 - Public View.OnTouchListener getDragToOpenListener() - Returns an View.OnTouchListener that can be added to the anchor view to           implement drag-to-open behavior

 - Public Menu getMenu() – returns the Menu associated with this popup
 - Public MenuInflater getMenuInflater() - a MenuInflater that can be used to inflate menu items from XML into the menu returned by                                                 getMenu()
 - Public void inflate(int menuRes) - Inflate a menu resource into this PopupMenu
 - Public void setGravity(int gravity) - Sets the gravity used to align the popup window to its anchor view
 - Public void setOnDismissListener(PopupMenu.OnDismissListener listener) - sets a listener that will be notified when this menu is         dismissed
 - Public void setOnMenuItemClickListener(PopupMenu.OnMenuItemClickListener listener) - Sets a listener that will be notified when the     user selects an item from the menu
 - Public void show() - show the menu popup anchored to the view specified during construction.

+### Methods Use In My Project

+- setOnClickListener(new View.OnClickListener())
+- PopupMenu(Context context, View anchor)
+- setOnMenuItemClickListener (PopupMenu.OnMenuItemClickListener listener)
+- inflate(int menuRes)

 ### How create the PopUpMenu